On July 31st a trader bought a large number of Bitcoin Futures contracts on OKex.

 This is made possible by the fact that compared to other futures exchanges, Digitex is extremely well capitalized and is capable of honoring all positions just like futures exchanges are supposed to do.
 How is Digitex so well capitalized?
 Because all liquidation slippage losses will be denominated in DGTX and the exchange’s automated market maker bots have a trading bank of 200m DGTX tokens which is 20% of the total supply.
 With such a large trading bank the market makers ensure thick order books in all kinds of market conditions, which means less slippage when liquidating losing positions.

 However, even with such a large trading bank there will be very volatile market conditions where the price collapses quickly and the Digitex Futures Exchange suffers losses larger than the balance of the losing traders who are being liquidated.
 And this is something the Digitex Futures Exchange must obviously avoid whenever possible.
-But it’s not possible to avoid those situations simply by taking back profits or cancelling winning trades.
+But it’s not possible to avoid those situations simply by taking back profits or cancelling winning trades by traders who know how to short sell Bitcoin.
 The exchange must honor all trades at all times.
 Period.

 Guaranteeing your winning trades and guaranteeing you will be paid out when you take a risk and get it right is a basic, fundamental role of a futures exchange and there is no clever system we can put in place to protect ourselves from that basic principle.
 It’s absurd that OKex and Bitmex feel entitled to charge fees on leveraged trades but when it goes wrong they keep the money they’ve made and take it from their users.
 Only in the crypto world could this even happen or be accepted by traders.